Autism Services in Vaughan and Toronto Is Covered by Ontario Autism Prorgram|ADHD Therapy|child Life Coaching, after school programs and camps

 Other behavioral models for autism focus more on developing skills a child already has and working on their deficiencies in subtler ways.

-4. DEVELOPMENTAL AND INDIVIDUAL DIFFERENCES RELATIONSHIP (DIR) therapy (also called Floortime).
+4. DEVELOPMENTAL AND INDIVIDUAL DIFFERENCES RELATIONSHIP (DIR) Vaughan and Toronto area therapy (also called Floortime).
 With this therapy, a therapist — and parents – engages children through activities each child enjoys.
 It relies on a child having the motivation to engage and interact with others.
 The therapist follows a child’s lead in working on new skills.

 6. TREATMENT AND EDUCATION OF AUTISTIC AND RELATED COMMUNICATION HANDICAPPED CHILDREN is a classroom-based program that customizes academic instruction and social development to a child’s strengths.